RetroAchievements/docs/docs/developer-docs/devquests.md

 **Goal**: Develop a set for the Sega Genesis/Mega Drive to celebrate the anniversary of RA's first achievement
 **Repeatable**: No

-1. All claims intended for this quest must follow normal procedure.
-2. Must be full sets or a major/significant revision.
+1. Must be full sets or a major/significant revision.
-3. Sega CD and Sega 32X games are not eligible.
+2. Sega CD and Sega 32X games are not eligible.
-4. No prototypes or hacks.
+3. No prototypes or hacks.
-5. Collaborations are allowed so long as the work is visibly split.
+4. Collaborations are allowed so long as the work is visibly split.

 ### 012 [Hacker's Habit](https://retroachievements.org/game/672), [Hack at it Again](https://retroachievements.org/game/32908)